 It should be said that before my podcast began, I knew almost nobody that fit the above descriptions.
 With as few people as I keep in my inner circle, there would be no way to get enough footage for more than one episode.
 So how did I get all of the interviews set up?

 My first interview was with a friend who convinced me to start a podcast, Jeremiah Craig.
 Jeremiah is a tremendous talent who not only made the theme song for my podcast but has also helped network me to a few other guests I have had on the show.
 A great help, but he was the only creator I knew!
 The rest came from social media.

 There are two types of social media users; the user who just scrolls through their feed and consumes content and the user who creates content and DM’s strangers.

 I am the second type!
 I love to create and have learned the power of asking for what you want.
 I will spend time scrolling through my feed, going to the explore features ( particularly on Instagram).
 I look for people who do interesting things, have quality production, and believe it or not I pay little attention to their follower count.
 I will send people who have interesting content a message and start to build a relationship.

 You wouldn’t believe how accessible people who have way larger followings than you are as long as you are not intimidated to start the conversation.
 Just like when you introduce yourself to someone in public, it is always a good ice breaker to talk good about them before asking them for anything; be it advice, a favor, or a job.

-Each of those interviews has created numerous social media posts, Youtube videos, podcast episodes, and some of them have even turned into business for my content marketing endeavours.
+Each of those interviews has created numerous social media posts, Youtube videos, podcast episodes, and some of them have even turned into a business for my content marketing endeavors.
 Most importantly, every time I edit an interview or replay an episode, my creativity is taken into a whole new direction.